MidnightPavlaka635920/Initframis/README.md

 To use this, run `initframis input.mp4 80 output.full h`
 Of course, you will need to specify input video file.
 Output is saved to current directory if not specified.
 ### Arguments
-- `input.mp4` input video file.
+- `input.mp4` Input video file.
 Can be any valid video file, needs read permissions.
-- `80` width you want output to be, in characters, can be any normal number.
+- `80` Width you want output to be, in characters, can be any normal number.
 Just make sure that height would fit in your terminal.
-- `output.full` output/result file, I am using full file type.
+- `output.full` Output/result file, I am using full file type.
 Can be any valid file, needs wrote permission.
+- `h` Type of output characters.
+Can be ONLY `h` or `f`.
+H gives double the resolution, uses upper-half characters.
+F gives full characters, so smaller resolution.